OctopusDeploy/docs/docs/deployment-process/project-triggers/automatic-deployment-triggers.md

 - [Automatically keep your deployment targets up to date](/docs/deployment-patterns/elastic-and-transient-environments/keeping-deployment-targets-up-to-date.md) without needing to perform manual deployments.
 - [Deploy to transient deployment targets](/docs/deployment-patterns/elastic-and-transient-environments/deploying-to-transient-targets.md) (targets that are disconnected from time to time).
 - [Implement immutable infrastructure environments](/docs/deployment-patterns/elastic-and-transient-environments/immutable-infrastructure.md) (sometimes called "Phoenix Environments").
+- Remove deployment targets that have gone offline.
+For instance, disable a machine in Octopus and have a deployment process that removes disabled machines from your load balancer.

 On the surface Automatic Deployments appear to be simple, however they can grow complex very quickly and we recommend reading our [Elastic and Transient Environments](/docs/deployment-patterns/elastic-and-transient-environments/index.md) guide before getting started with your own implementation.

 ## Defining Automatic Deployment Triggers